jpreyer/notes/ansible/ansible.md

             * Always use the most specific module you can find
             * generic modules often lead to problems in situations where the desired state already exists. (**idempotency**, module should still work as expected is the current state already matched desired state.)
     * Using ansible-doc
-        * Module docs is in ansible-doc
+        * Module docs are in ansible-doc
         * **ansible-doc -l** will show all modules
         * ansible-doc-modulename gives a details description of the module and its options.
         * **ansible-doc \<module-name\>** will give details on the module